The Cauchy problem for the integrable RZQ equation: Introduction

 \begin{theorem} In both the periodic and non-periodic cases, the initial value problem for the RZQ equation is locally well-posed in $H^s$ for $s>7/2$.
 Furthermore, there exists a $T>0$ which depends only upon the size of the initial data, $\|u_0\|_{H^s}$, and $s$, such that for all $0\le t \le T$, the solution satisfies

 \end{theorem}

 To establish this result, we apply a Galerkin-type approximation argument after mollifying the term $\lambda^{-2} [ \lambda^2u \lambda^2 u_x ]$ and studying the corresponding mollified Cauchy problem.
 We are then able to extract a solution utilizing the fundamental existence theorem for ordinary differential equations in Sobolev spaces $H^s$.
-By continuing to refine our sequences (based on mollification), we may pass through a convergent subsequence that guarantees us a solution to the original ivp \eqref{QR-nl}.
+By further refining our mollified sequences, we may pass through a convergent subsequence that guarantees us a solution to the original ivp \eqref{QR-nl}.

 We also show that the continuity of data-to-solution map is sharp by proving that it is not better than continuous.
 The proof is based on the method of approximate solutions for CH-type equations in Sobolev and related spaces found in \cite{himhol, himonas2007, himonas2009euler, himonas2010cauchy, hkt, holmes2017fornbergwhitham, holmes2018huntersaxton, holmes2021rbfamily, holmes2021forq, keytig, kotz, li2020nonuniform, li2021nonuniform, li2020generalized, lyz, thompson2013periodic2ch}.